 - By mail.
 Complete, date, sign and mail the enclosed proxy card in the enclosed postage prepaid envelope.
 Your proxy will be voted in accordance with your instructions.
-If you sign the proxy card but do not specify how you want your shares voted, they will be voted as recommended by our Board of Directors. - · By Internet or by telephone.
+If you sign the proxy card but do not specify how you want your shares voted, they will be voted as recommended by our Board of Directors. - By Internet or by telephone.
 Follow the instructions attached to the proxy card to vote by Internet or telephone. - In person at the meeting.
 If you attend the meeting, you may deliver your completed proxy card in person or you may vote by completing a ballot, which will be available at the meeting.

-If your shares are held in "street name" (held in the name of a bank, broker or other nominee), you must provide the bank, broker or other nominee with instructions on how to vote your shares and can generally do so as follows:
+If your shares are held in "street name" (held in the name of a bank, broker or other nominee), but not including shares held through a Tel Aviv Stock Exchange Clearing House Ltd. ("TASE") member, you must provide the bank, broker or other nominee with instructions on how to vote your shares and can generally do so as follows:

-- · By mail.
+- By mail.
 You will receive instructions from your broker or other nominee explaining how to vote your shares. - By Internet or by telephone.
 Follow the instructions you receive from your broker to vote by Internet or telephone. - In person at the meeting.
 Contact the broker or other nominee who holds your shares to obtain a broker's proxy card and bring it with you to the meeting.
 You will not be able to vote at the meeting unless you have a proxy card from your broker.